-Abstract This paper introduces three alternative active labour market policy programmes available to young job seekers in Slovakia registered in 2011.
-All of the programmes facilitate the collection of workplace experience and share a comparable design but differ mainly in the collected workplace experience and the composition of participants.
-Using administrative data, we first explore the selection into each programme; second, we estimate the treatment effects on job seekers' post-participation absence from the registry of the unemployed.
+Abstract This paper investigates three alternative active labour market policy programmes available to young job seekers in Slovakia who were registered in 2011.
+All of the programmes facilitate gaining work experience and share a comparable design; however, they differ mainly in the collected workplace experience and the composition of participants.
+Using administrative data, we first explore the selection into each programme; second, we estimate the treatment effects on job seekers' postparticipation absence from the registry of the unemployed.
+For this we argue that we have sufficiently rich data to control for selection into programs.
 We use a dynamic estimator and report the average treatment effects of participation in different periods between the sixth and fifteenth month after starting unemployment.
-For participation in earlier stages of unemployment, we confirm differences in the programme's impact, with patterns described by previous literature.
+For participation in earlier stages of unemployment, we confirm differences in the programmes impacts, with patterns described by previous literature; workplace experience collected in either the private sector or in a regular workplace appears to improve the chances of absence from registered unemployment of young job seekers relatively more than does participation in a public works type of programme.
 When compared later in the unemployment spell, the between-programme differences level out.
-Despite its ambivalent average impact, the public works type of programme positively impacts specific sub-groups of participants.
-Moreover, when provided in cooperation with non-governmental organisations, it outperforms the selective, youth-targeted, internship type of programme.
-In the case of the best-performing programme, we see evidence in support of an early intervention.
+Despite its ambivalent average impact, the public works type of programme positively impacts specific subgroups of participants.